Yasuf: 1967–present

-After the 1995 accords, 25.5% of village land is defined as Area B land, while the remainder 74.5% is Area C. Israel has made numerous confiscations of village land, including confiscating 602 dunums for the establishment of the Israeli settlement of Kfar Tapuah.

-On 11 December 2009, Yasuf's Al-Kabir Mosque was vandalized and burnt.
+After the 1995 accords, 25.5% of village land is defined as Area B land, while the remainder 74.5% is Area C. Israel has made numerous confiscations of village land, including confiscating 602 dunums for the establishment of the Israeli settlement of Kfar Tapuah.On 11 December 2009, Yasuf's Al-Kabir Mosque was vandalized and burnt.
 Israeli police suspect the action was undertaken by Israeli settlers.
 Prayer carpets and holy books were destroyed in the fire, and the arsonists left behind graffiti reading, "We will burn all of you," and, "Prepare to pay the price."
 A few months previous radical settlers declared that Palestinians in the West Bank would pay a "price tag" every time Israeli forces dismantled illegal Israeli settlement structures.
 Following the incident, Israeli forces opened fire on 100 Palestinian residents of the village who were protesting the arson.

-In January 2010, the extremist settler Rabbi Yitzhak Shapira was arrested by the Israeli police for alleged involvement in the torching of the mosque.
+In January 2010 the extremist settler Rabbi Yitzhak Shapira was arrested by the Israeli police for alleged involvement in the torching of the mosque.
 He denied any involvement, and was later released due to lack of evidence.

-In April 2010, the settlers spray-painted elsewhere in the village the words "Thank you God, for not making me a Gentile".
+In April 2010 the settlers spray-painted elsewhere in the village the words "Thank you God, for not making me a Gentile".

 Israeli settler attacks

-On October 6, 2014, Israeli settlers from Taffouh settlement ruined about 100 olive trees in Yasuf and 20 others in Burin, said Ghassan Daghlas, who is in charge of monitoring illegal settlers' activities in the area.
+On October 6, 2014 Israeli settlers from Taffouh settlement ruined about 100 olive trees in Yasuf and 20 others in Burin, said Ghassan Daghlas, who is in charge of monitoring illegal settlers' activities in the area.

+Tell Abu Zarad

+Near Yasuf lies a significant archaeological tell known as Tell Abu Zarad.
+Positioned atop an dominating hill (PAL 171/167), it is home to a Muslim tomb-shrine dedicated to Sheikh Abu Zarad (or Abu az-Zurd).
+This location may be identified with a biblical named Tappuah, which is also associated with a place of the same name mentioned in a Qumran text.
+The majority of the potsherds found here date back to the Middle Bronze Age and Iron Age II.